Christoph16478/iq/iq_java.md

 ----

 **Which of the below generates a compile-time error?
-State the reason.**
+State the reason?**

 ```java
 int[] n1 = new int[0];